-There are some super-quick and easy ways you can jump-start the process—namely your diet.
-We asked various health professionals—Rhian Stephenson;, Elissa el Hadj, founder of FORM Studio; Alexandra Samit, Be Well health coach at Dr. Lipman's Eleven Eleven Wellness Center; and Nicole Granato, a women's health specialist—for the simple things we can be doing now to keep the annoying fat away from our midsections later (and forever).
+In order to truly burn fat, you'll need to squeeze in some quality cardio time at the gym and lift some heavy weights to build muscle (muscle burns more calories than fat, so the more muscle you have the more of a fat-burning furnace you'll become!).
+You also need to manage your stress levels (more on that later).
+There are some super-quick and easy ways you can jump-start the process, though—namely your diet.
+We asked various health professionals—Rhian Stephenson; Elissa el Hadj, founder of Form Studio; Alexandra Samit, Be Well health coach at Dr. Lipman's Eleven Eleven Wellness Center; and Nicole Granato, a women's health specialist—for the simple things we can be doing now to keep the annoying fat away from our midsections later (and forever).

 "As a result, they are readily available sources of energy, leading to an increase in metabolism and providing quick energy replenishment," she says.
 And unlike other dietary fats, MCTs don't get stored as fat in the body—rather, they get burned for energy.
 This study found that over a 12-week period, subjects who got MCT oil lost about two pounds more than the control group.
 Add a tablespoon to your morning smoothie for a fat-burning boost.

 According to el Hadj, incorporating thermogenic foods into your diet can "contribute to approximately 10% of your daily calorie burning capability by simply speeding up the metabolism."
 Thermogenic foods raise the body's temperature, and for the body to get warmer it needs to use energy (or calories).

 And what's even better is that these foods are probably already in your kitchen: cayenne pepper, black pepper, green tea, turmeric, ginger and lean proteins like turkey.
 Stephenson does warn that you need to make sure the rest of your lifestyle isn't out of kilter: "Adding in turkey won't have nearly as significant an impact if you're someone who sleeps for four hours a night or drinks excessively."

 One Two Simple Cooking